 Design

-This study will include any older adults that are able to complete a 6-minute walk test with an assistive device, but without physical assistance from another person.
+This program will include any older adults that are able to complete a 6-minute walk test with an assistive device, but without physical assistance from another person.
 The walking program will incorporate one-on-one sessions with the therapist and group walks to encourage the subject’s participation.
 This proposal is intended to benefit as many people as possible; therefore, a control group will not be utilized.

 Site Parameters

 This walking program will take place on the ground of Givens Estates in Asheville, NC.
 Any resident who is over the age of 70 and ambulatory will be included if they are willing.
-The study will take place over a 3 month period.
+The program (versus study) will take place over a 3 month period.

 Intervention Components

+The intervention will consist of:

-Education lecture series on the benefits of walking and how to use a pedometer along with strategies to promote confidence will be offered one time per week.
+An education lecture series on the benefits of walking and how to use a pedometer along with strategies to promote confidence will be offered one time per week.

 Individualized goal setting sessions where participants create realistic and achievable 1 and 3 months goals.

 Group walking sessions lead by a therapist around the grounds of Givens will be held 5 times a week; participants will be asked to attend at least 3 walking sessions per week.

 Outcome Measures

 Pedometers will be used to measure physical activity in the older adults involved in the program.
 Pedometers are a popular and fairly inexpensive device used to motivate and monitor physical activity.18 In a study evaluating the association between pedometer use and physical activity among adults in the outpatient setting, researchers found using a pedometer is associated with significant increases in activity as well as decreases in body mass index and blood pressure.18 Although pedometers might not be acceptable to use with the very frail elderly patients due to slow walking speeds and gait disorders, they can be confidently used with healthier older adults for motivation and assessment.19 Research has suggested that healthy older adults need 6,000-8,500 steps/day while those with disabilities and chronic illness need at least 3,500-5,500 steps/day.20